 Baby Coming You Ready?
-(BCYR) is a culturally safe, perinatal mental health assessment which supports trust and engagement between professionals and Aboriginal and Torres Strait Islander mothers and fathers.
+(BCYR) is a culturally safe digital platform that promises to be a ‘game-changer’ in antenatal and postnatal care, bridging the communication gap between health care professionals and Aboriginal and Torres Strait Islander mothers and fathers.

 The Digitised BCYR Application

-The BCYR app has been tested with a group of Aboriginal Mums and Dads who had become parents within the last two years.
-They reported feeling like they had more control in perinatal clinical settings and that they felt more able to recognise their strengths and make choices for themselves.
+The BCYR web-based ‘app’ was first tested with a group of Aboriginal Mums and Dads who had recently become new parents and midwives and nurses.
+The parents each reported feeling like they had more control in perinatal clinical settings and that they felt more able to recognise their strengths and make choices for themselves.

 Training Practitioners to Implement BCYR

 Many skilled practitioners committed their knowledge and experience to ensure BCYR can be embedded into clinical practice to improve health and well-being outcomes for Aboriginal and Torres Strait Islander families.

 All practitioners who implement the BCYR app are required to undertake the three-tiered BCYR training.
 This ensures:

 - A baseline understanding of cultural safety and competence when working alongside Aboriginal families.

 - A deeper understanding and capacity to work within the context of trauma, including intergenerational trauma and post-traumatic stress.

 - The ability to respond to the variety of needs, concerns and questions that often arise through the course of implementing BCYR.